Firstly, I would like to say hello and welcome. For some of you, I know even browsing can be a huge step and it has taken a lot to get here.

 I have a Diploma in Integrative therapeutic Counselling.
-I am an Individual member of the BACP, have a current DBS and hold insurance to Practice, all things that may be able to provide you with some assurance that I will be working in your best interest.
+I am a Registered member of the BACP, have a current DBS and hold insurance to Practice, all things that may be able to provide you with some assurance that I will be working in your best interest.
 Some areas my clinical work has covered are as follows

 - Childhood trauma

 My background covers criminal justice, social care, statutory and charity sectors.
 I have worked with varied clients.
 My work has included casework and advocacy, management, support work this included, risk assessing, emergency planning, managing medical emergencies abroad, crisis management within Court and community settings. i worked with clients who experienced Mental health issues, trauma, domestic abuse, sexual violence and violent crime.

 This is relevant to my therapeutic work as it enables to remain calm and hold clients at their most vulnerable moments.
 It also helps me to bring a keen attention to detail, which translates into me being present for and with you.
 As well as respecting your confidentiality and placing value on your right to choose.
 It may be difficult to present with certain issues due to fear of judgement, sharing my experience with you is to allow you to see that I am having worked with and been exposed to many different types of situations, behaviours and actions, I will be able to hold what you choose to bring.